1987 Tampa Bay Buccaneers season: The hiring of Ray Perkins

+Perkins forced the Buccaneers to suffer in the broiling Florida sun by switching the home bench at Tampa Stadium from the west sideline to the east, opposite the press box.
+This was done to mimic Alabama, which occupied the sideline opposite the press box since Bear Bryant began coaching at his alma mater, and continued it when Perkins succeeded his mentor (also, the Giants, the team Perkins coached from 1979-82, have always occupied the sideline opposite the press box since moving to New Jersey in 1976).
+Perkins moved the Bucs back to the west side in 1990 (Alabama started occupying the west (press box) sideline at Bryant-Denny Stadium when Nick Saban became Crimson Tide coach in 2007).

-NFL Draft
+NFL draft

 Draft trades

 The Buccaneers received a 2nd- and a 4th-round draft pick from the San Francisco 49ers in exchange for quarterback Steve Young, and a 2nd-round pick from the New England Patriots in exchange for guard Sean Farrell.
 They swapped 2nd-round picks with the Buffalo Bills, and also received a 4th-round pick in return.
 The Buccaneers' original 5th-round pick had been traded to the Patriots for a 6th-round pick the previous year.
 They received a 5th-round pick from New England in exchange for a 4th-round pick the following year, and a 5th-round pick from the Washington Redskins in exchange for the rights to quarterback Doug Williams.
 The Buccaneers' original 6th-round pick was traded to the Pittsburgh Steelers in exchange for center Dan Turk, but they received a 6th-round pick from the San Diego Chargers as part of an earlier deal for linebacker Andy Hawkins.
 The original 8th-round pick was traded to the New York Jets in exchange for tackle Marvin Powell.
 Cornerback John Holt had been traded to the Indianapolis Colts in 1986 for the Colts' 1987 8th-round pick.
 Linebacker Rick DiBernardo was traded to the St. Louis Cardinals for a 12th-round pick.
 Dan Sileo was signed as a free agent after the NCAA ruled that he had used up his college eligibility, but the league voided the agreement and declared that he must enter a draft.
 A special draft was held in which the Buccaneers selected him with a 1988 third-round pick.